naveen-pit/intania92-runner-bot/README.md

 2 Mary 12 km
 ```

-The bot will change title, subtitle, user name, and also rerank users by distance.
+The bot will update the title, subtitle, usernames, and re-rank the users by distance.

 Bot response:
 ```